Arfion

 Yarra Valley, Victoria.

-Available in Victoria, South Australia, Western Australia, Tasmania.
+Available in Victoria, South Australia, Western Australia, Tasmania, New South Wales.

 Dave 'Davebro' Mackintosh grew up in Hawkes Bay, New Zealand, surrounded by farmers and other land-loving types.
 Hard-headed from birth, by the age of four he had announced to his mother that he wished to be a farmer and an artist.
 He wasn’t aware of it at the time, but his path to winemaking was already being paved.
 The obligatory stints in hospitality during his studies at university sparked a great interest in all things wine, particularly the finer details to be found when comparing wines from the same area and the same vintage and observing their starkly different personalities.